-In many ways, those of us who have grown up in the house have been infantilized by it – being highly dependent on its harmful and unsustainable infrastructures for our daily survival, as well as oriented by the destructive desires that it mobilizes within us.
-The educational task, therefore, is not only to relay information about the history of the house, and how we arrived at this moment in which the house is likely to crumble (i.e. intervening at the level of the intellect), but also to interrupt the enduring investments and desires that the house itself mobilizes (i.e. intervening at the level of affect).
+In many ways, those of us who have grown up in the house have been infantilized by it – being highly dependent on its harmful and unsustainable infrastructures for our daily survival, as well as oriented by the harmful desires that it mobilizes within us.
+The educational task, therefore, is not only to relay information about the history of the house, and how we arrived at this moment in which the house is likely to crumble (i.e. intervening at the level of the intellect), but also to interrupt the enduring investments in the satisfactions provided by the desires that the house itself mobilizes (i.e. intervening at the level of affect).
 If we stopped at naming the problems of the house, this might lead people to respond in ways that reproduce more of the same.
 For instance, seeking quick and simple solutions so that we can move forward (fulfilling the modern/colonial desires for progress and certainty, thereby ignoring complexity, uncertainty, and difference), and/or seeking return to the sense of innocence and benevolence that the house offered (fulfilling the modern/colonial the desires to look good, feel good and be seen as doing good by others, thereby ignoring our structural complicity in harm and capacity for destruction).

-Thus, beyond diagnosing how we arrived at the present, an education that prepares us to grow up would also need to interrupt our desires.
+Thus, beyond diagnosing how we arrived at the present, an education that prepares us to grow up would also need to interrupt harmful desires.
 Indeed, Biesta (2019) suggests, “the main principle of education aimed at making a grown-up existence in and with the world possible is that of interruption” (p.
 59).
 We could, of course, just wait for the house to collapse, which would be a grand interruption, and perhaps teach us a great deal.
 But we can also consider it the task of education to interrupt these desires now, so that they might be rearranged in ways that could “support and sustain a grown-up way of being in and with the world” (p.
 58).
 While the interruption of desires itself may be inherently violent, it is not for us as educators to say how these desires might ultimately be arranged – this part must be uncoercive, as Spivak (2004) suggests.
-Thus, there is no guarantee that our efforts at interruption will actually lead to something different, and it may in fact be that only once the house actually collapses will we really be able to desire and imagine otherwise, and thus, be in and with the world differently.
+Thus, there is no guarantee that our efforts at interruption will actually lead to something different, and it may in fact be that only once the house actually collapses will we really be able to desire and imagine otherwise (Ashon), and thus, be in and with the world differently.

 After all, as Biesta (2019) notes “we live in an environment that is precisely not interested in interrupting and limiting our desires, but rather is focused on the multiplication of our desires, so that we will desire more and therefore will buy more and more” (p.
 59).
 This environment (and the affective and intellectual patterns it supports) is very difficult to challenge, because it offers satisfaction through its neurochemical feedback loops.
 In this environment, few people willingly chose to critically interrogate, let alone disinvest from, the desires whose fulfilment offers so much (short-lived) pleasure.
 Because of this, education for growing up must also include opportunities for “suspension,” that is “opportunities for establishing relationships with our desires, make them visible, perceivable, so that we can work on them” (p.
 60).
-In other words, this education should support our ability to self-reflexively observe ourselves while also remaining aware the limits of our ability to be transparent to ourselves.
+In other words, this education should support our the movement of holding space for our internal complexities, paradoxes and complicities while also remaining aware the limits of our ability to be transparent to ourselves.